elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 - Use GitHub as primary content management [https://github.com/elesto-dao/elesto](https://github.com/elesto-dao/elesto)
 - Use Markdown and LaTeX to deliver research publications

-Given GitHub will form the content management system, we propose the following structure:
+Given that GitHub will form the content management system, we propose the following structure:

 ### Structure